Lupovis/DetectingCanaryTokens/README.md

-# How to Detect Suspicious Microsoft Office Files with Python
+# How to Detect Canary and Seed Microsoft Office Files with Python Without Triggering an Alert

  ## Introduction: